-Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing, Art, Drama, Music, Sport, Physical Education and Technology.
+Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing Auslan, Art, Drama, Music, Sport, Physical Education and Technology.
 We value our Stephanie Alexander Kitchen garden Program offered in years 3 & 4 and the expanded palette and food appreciation it offers our students.
-We offer a wide range of enrichment programs including instrumental music, chess, student leadership, choir, Active After School Programs, visiting artists and gardening club and an Out of School Hours Care Program, before and after school.
+We offer a wide range of enrichment programs including instrumental music, chess, student leadership, choir and an Out of School Hours Care Program, before and after school.
 Transition into the school, across the school and into secondary school is a major focus.

 Riddells Creek Primary School has a long tradition of parent participation in school activities.
 From helping out in classrooms through to accompanying us on excursions and camps, we encourage you to consider our school a shared space where we meet to partner in developing the skills and talents of each student.

 RCPS strives for our students to become curious, creative, motivated and inquiring learners through the provision of a wide range of learning choices and exemplary teaching.
 Students will clearly understand their role in the learning process and will negotiate how they might best achieve the educational goals appropriate to their stage of learning.
 This will enable them to demonstrate their understanding, knowledge and skills to the best of their abilities in a personalised and positive learning culture.